mohit-08-tech/EmployeeManagementSystem/README.md

    2.1.
 Add-Migration “InitialSetup”
    2.2.
 Update-Database

-3. Update the database connection string in appsettings.json file
+3. Update the database connection string in appsettings.json file.

+4. Also you can find the database script in EmployeeManagementSystem/Databse Script folder